History of the Pierhead

-The first step to book an event is to ring the booking line on 0845 010 5500.
+The first step to book an event is to contact the Venues team on 0300 200 6208 or by email at email@example.com.
 For an event to take place, it need to be sponsored by an Assembly Member or the Presiding Officer.

 Why wasn’t the debating chamber installed here instead of building the Senedd?

 The Pierhead is too small to hold a debating chamber.
 As a Grade One listed building, it would not have been possible to undertake the necessary structural work.

 The building is open 9.30 - 16.30 Monday to Friday and 10.30 - 16.30 on Saturdays and Sundays.
 Outside of these hours, the building is sometimes used for private events.